tigron/skeleton-vat-check/README.md

 ## Description

-Check Vat number in 4 steps:
+Check Vat number with separate resolvers (these are the default steps):
-1. syntax via a predefined regex array (list available in config)
+1. Is european (always performed not configurable)
-2. is european
+2. Syntax via a predefined regex array (list available in config)
-3. caching table (prevent denial of VIES service)
+3. Caching table (to check if there were recent results for KBO and VIES + avoid taxing the API when not needed)
-4. VIES service
+4. VIES service check

 ## Installation